 This function allows you to set the hobbs meter to your current engine running time.

 Use the plus and minus buttons to change the indicated part of the hobbs reading.
-Use the Menu button to change from hour hundreds to hours to minutes.
+Use the Select button to change from hour hundreds to hours to minutes.
+End the edit by pressing the Menu button.